Nashville-Public-Library/misc/README.md

 MISC Python scripts to automate various tasks at the TL.

-For all of these scripts, **you must have a Windows [FFmpeg](https://www.ffmpeg.org) binary installed and added to the PATH**
+For *all* these scripts, **you must have a Windows [FFmpeg](https://www.ffmpeg.org) binary installed and added to the PATH**.
+FFmpeg is open source (and free!) software.

-Some also use Twilio, which is not in the standard library and needs to be installed via PIP.
+Some scripts also use Twilio, which is not in the Python standard library and needs to be installed via PIP.
 Store the Twilio credentials in environment variables on the PCs.

 Actually, a number of variables used in these scripts are stored in environment variables.
-Make sure to check these.
+Make sure to check those.

 We run most of these scripts via WireReady (WR).
+- The "Run" command in WR defaults to running from a different directory AND a different drive letter.
+This causes confusion.
+- WR also does not run `.py` files by default.
+For this reason and more, we do not run `.py` files directly from WR.
-From WR we call a Batch script which in turn calls the Python script.
-The batch script ensures we CD to the current directory.
-Make sure the Batch & Python scripts are in the same directory.
+- Instead, we tell WR to run a Batch script (`.bat` file) which in turn will run the Python script (`.py` file).
+- The batch script ensures we CD to the current directory.
+- Ensure the Batch & Python scripts are in the same directory.

----

-## wav.py
-Python script to convert audio files of various types to TL broadcast format (mono, 44.1kHz, 16 bit wav files).
+- A sample `.bat` file (`Example.bat`) is inlcuded in this repo.

 ---